Golf Academy of America Advisory Board

 Billy retired from the TPC and PGA in 2009, but he hasn't slowed down.
 He is currently a consultant for, among others, the PGA Tour and Titleist.
 He is also an adjunct faculty member for the PGA of America and on the board of the American Junior Golf Association.
 He is writing a book on the history of the golf profession.

-Perry Dickey, Chief Operating Officer of the Newport Beach Country Club
+Perry Dickey, PGA, Chief Operating Officer at Newport Beach Country Club

 After spending several years playing on the mini-tours, California native Perry Dickey took a job in a golf shop.
 He's been in love with the industry ever since.
 As he likes to say, "It's been a great ride!"